Ultimate quantum sensitivity in the estimation of the delay between two interfering photons through frequency-resolving sampling: Conclusions

 \section{Conclusions}

-We have demonstrated a remarkable quantum metrological advantage in the estimation of the time delay between two independent (non-entangled) photons with same frequency distribution in a two-photon interference setup with frequency-resolving detectors.
-We have shown that the observation of both the coincidence and bunching events, together with the photons frequencies, is an optimal estimation strategy -- in the sense that it saturates the ultimate precision given by the Quantum Cramer-Rao Bound -- when the two photons are completely indistinguishable beside their time delay.
-Furthermore, such ultimate precision is only reduced by a factor $1/\sqrt{2}$ comparing with the potential maximum precision (Quantum Fisher Information) which may be achievable through entangled photons, and it has the advantage of avoiding any associated detrimental effect due to decoherence.
-Additionally, imperfect detectors only affects such a precision by a constant factor.
+We have demonstrated quantum metrological advantage in the estimation of the time delay between two photons with same frequency distribution in a two-photon interference setup with frequency-resolving detectors.
+We have shown that, for photons with arbitrary time delay, sampling from the coincidence and bunching probabilities, and additionally from all the possible photonic frequencies, is an optimal estimation strategy -- in the sense that it saturates the ultimate precision given by the quantum Cramér–Rao bound.

-For pairs of photons with some degree of distinguishability in the measurement arising from inner parameters other than the injection times (e.g. polarization), this frequency-resolved technique still outperforms measurements non resolving the frequencies, for any degree of photonic distinguishability and for any value of the bandwidth and of the time delay to be estimated.
-This enhancement is especially significant in the regime of time delays much larger than the coherence time of the two photons, condition which can be always attainable introducing, if needed, an additional known time delay between the photons, or by increasing the photoinc bandwidth.
-The degree of distinguishability of the photons at the detectors only affects the precision through a multiplicative factor, in standard experimental scenarios where, for example, Gaussian photonic wave packets are employed.

-These are remarkable results since, without the need of entanglement, our scheme outclasses the traditional techniques of two-photon interferometry not resolving the photonic spectra, which are completely insensitive to time delays much larger than the photonic coherence time.
-The combined action of the spectral analysis and the counting of bunching and coincidence events unveils information about temporal properties of the two-photon system that would otherwise be hidden with measurements which do not resolve the frequencies.
-In particular, such information emerges from the quantum interference arising from the impossibility to distinguish the photons, in their interferometric paths and injection times, through detecting their frequencies.